plutochatapp/pluto/CONTRIBUTING.md

 ## Guide on Contributing to this Project

-1. You can always find issues tagged "good first issue", those issues can be done easily by the new contributors.
+1. You can always find issues tagged "good first issue", those issues can be suitable for the new contributors.
 2. After finding an issue to work on, first off check if there is any assignees already.
 3. Then read the description of the issue and almost every comment on the issue which could  be helpful to work on.
 4. Finally *(if there are any assignees already)* ping/CC them in the issue comments to ask and discuss about their current progress and knowledge on the issue which will be extremely helpful for your work.